The former young gun stands and delivers as Henry Standing Bear in the hit western series, Longmire.

 It’s an exciting prospect for Phillips, who says that when he got the Longmire pilot script more than a year ago, he immediately knew he wanted the role of Henry Standing Bear.
 “I fell in love with the script — the story had an amazing amount of depth,” he says.
 “When I met with the producers we really hit it off.”
 The creator of the Walt Longmire mystery books couldn’t be happier that Phillips got the gig.
 “Lou was the only one who auditioned for the role of Henry Standing Bear who dropped all the contractions from his scenes,” Johnson says.
 “From that, I knew he’d read the books.”

-In fact, after being cast, Phillips read all seven of the then-existing Walt Longmire books (the latest, As the Crow Flies, was published earlier this year).
+In fact, after being cast, Phillips read all seven of the then-existing Walt Longmire books (the latest, As the Crow Flies, was published in early 2012).
 In the process, he says, he became a bit intimidated.
 “I’ll never be as cool as the real Henry is,” Philips says.
 “He is a Northern Cheyenne man who was educated at [the University of California,] Berkeley and was a member of AIM, the American Indian Movement.
 He’s well-traveled, well-read, a great chef, and a wine connoisseur.”